-$^{15}\,http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm?fr=700.13.$ $^{16}\,http://www.who.int/ipcs/assessment/public_health/mercury_flyer.pdf?ua=1$

-Covered Mercury-Added Products\

-Description / Examples

-Notes

-Pesticides, biocides and topical antiseptics.

-- Biocide is a substance or microorganism that kills or controls growth of living organisms.
+Covered Mercury-Added Products Description / Examples Notes Pesticides, biocides, and topical antiseptics.
+A biocide is a substance or microorganism that kills or controls the growth of living organisms.
 In this context, the term biocide includes the principal way mercury has been used to manufacture paints.
 Historically, mercury was used in paints in very large quantities as a biocide to prevent bacteria from growing in the paint while stored, and to prevent algae and fungi from growing on the applied paint.
-Mercury ore (cinnabar) used rarely in paint for pigment purposes is not restricted by the Convention. - Topical antiseptics are products with antimicrobial activity designed for use on skin or other superficial tissues.
-Examples of these products are mercurochrome or merthiolate.

-Mercury use in pesticides, biocides, and topical antiseptics is already banned in many countries.
+Mercury ore (cinnabar), used rarely in paint for pigment purposes, is not restricted by the Convention.
+Topical antiseptics are products with antimicrobial activity designed for use on skin or other superficial tissues.
+Examples of these products are mercurochrome or merthiolate. ✓ Mercury use in pesticides, biocides, and topical antiseptics is already banned in many countries.
 Governments should ensure paints manufactured or imported into their countries are not mercury-added.

-The following non-electronic measuring devices, except non-electronic measuring devices installed in large-scale equipment or those used for high precision measurement, where no suitable mercury-free alternative is available:

-- (a) Barometers;

-- (b) Hygrometers;

-- (c) Manometers;

-- (d) Thermometers; and

-- (e) Sphygmomanometers.

-- Barometers instruments for measuring atmospheric pressure used especially in forecasting the weather and determining altitude. - Hygrometers instruments for measuring the humidity of the air or a gas. - Manometers instruments used to measure gas pressures. - Thermometers instruments used to measure temperature.
-The most common types are fever thermometers to determine if someone is ill, but thermometers are also used in industrial processes, such as food processing. - Sphygmomanometers instruments used to measure blood pressure, otherwise known as blood pressure cuffs.

-✓ WHO and Health Care Without Harm launched a global campaign to shift global production of medical thermometers and blood pressure cuffs to mercury free alternatives by 2017.
-Many developing countries are already taking steps to eliminate the purchase of mercury medical devices.
-Materials have been produced to assist governments in making this transition.
+The following non- electronic measuring devices except non- electronic measuring devices installed in large-scale equipment or those used for high precision measurement, where no suitable mercury- free alternative is available: (a) Barometers; (b) Hygrometers; (c) Manometers; (d) Thermometers; and (e) Sphygmomanom- eters.
+Barometers: instruments for measuring atmospheric pressure used especially in forecasting the weather and determining altitude.
+Hygrometers: instruments for measuring the humidity of the air or a gas.
+Manometers: instruments used to measure gas pressures.
+Thermometers: instruments used to measure temperature.
+The most common types are fever thermometers to determine if someone is ill, but thermometers are also used in industrial processes, such as food processing.
+Sphygmomanometers: instruments used to measure blood pressure, otherwise known as blood pressure cuffs. ✓ WHO and Health Care Without Harm launched a global campaign to shift global production of medical thermometers and blood pressure cuffs to mercury-free alternatives by 2017.
+Many developing countries are already taking steps to eliminate the purchase of mercury medical devices.11 Materials have been produced to assist governments in making this transition.210

-\ Minamata Convention, Annex A, Part I
+$^{^{\}ast}$ Minamata Convention, Annex A, Part I.